Survivorship: During and After Treatment

 Pets and companion animals

 Many people find that pets provide company and comfort.
-In fact, having a pet can provide support and help you cope with having cancer.
+In fact, having a pet can provide support and help you cope with cancer.
 However, there are some things to think about if you have or are thinking about getting a pet.

 If you need support to care for your pet during cancer treatment, there are resources available: